ubcars/aho-corasick-hs/README.md

 # aho-corasick-hs
-A Aho-Corasick algorithm implementation in Haskell (with a Rabin-Karp implementation for comparison).
+An Aho-Corasick algorithm implementation in Haskell (with a Rabin-Karp implementation for comparison).